bgotchall/girlscoutreact2/developerNotes.md

 is running on 3000.
 Then add a proxy statement to the package.json file so that /api/whatever goes to the server.
 How does this deploy to heroku?

 taking this line out of package.json.  suspect:  // "heroku-postbuild": "npm install --only=dev && npm install && npm run build"

+Key lessons:
+14 full stack/14 post author  --- literally shows you how to interface to SQL doing a chat function

+21 MERN/05 react router --- a l

+SQL notes:
+Spent forever debugging a test case of getting/posting dumb things from SQL.
+You essentally cannot hand-write test data into the DB, it will fail sequelizes' mean tests.
+Easier to write a post route and read that.
+Also, it insists on Pluralizing the names so you can't even control that.